|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-Day 19: Hike Around Lake Bohinj and Mt.Vogel Cable Car and Savica Falls
+Day 19: Hike Around Lake Bohinj, Mt.Vogel Cable Car and Savica Falls

 This morning, we enjoy a hike around the beautiful glacial lake of Bohinj.
 After lunch a cable car takes us to Mt.
-Vogel where we enjoy spectacular views over the snow capped Julian Alps and Lake Bohinj below.
-We can see Triglav, the highest mountain in Slovenia (2,864 meters/9,396ft), and the beautiful Lake Bohinj below us.
-The rest of the afternoon is free to relax or take a hike to Savica waterfalls, the highest in the country and one of the two sources of the Sava River.
+Vogel where we enjoy spectacular views over the snowcapped Julian Alps and Lake Bohinj below.
+We can see Triglav, the highest mountain in Slovenia (9,396 ft/2,864 m), and the beautiful Lake Bohinj below us.
+The rest of the afternoon is free to relax or take a hike to Savica Falls, the highest in the country and one of the two sources of the Sava River.
 We also stop enroute to see a small picturesque WWI cemetery.
-During WWI, the area was the frontline between the Austro-Hungarian army and the allies.
+During WWI, the area was the front line between the Austro-Hungarian army and the allies.
 It was immortalized in the famous novel of Hemingway, The Farewell to Arms.
-Overnight in Bohinj.

 Day 20: Lake Bled, Ljubljana Sightseeing

 This morning we drive to Lake Bled, a picturesque green lake surrounded by the Slovenian Alps.
-We visit Bled Castle, perched on a cliff high above the lake; it offers spectacular views of the town, lake and countryside.
-From here we see the small Church of Assumption on a tiny tear-shaped island - the only true inland island of Slovenia - called Blejski Otok.
+We visit Bled Castle, perched on a cliff high above the lake.
+It offers spectacular views of the town, lake and countryside.
+From here we see the small Church of Assumption on a tiny tear-shaped island, the only true inland island of Slovenia, called Blejski Otok.
 We enjoy a relaxed lunch in downtown Ljubljana, the capital city of Slovenia.
 We walk through the city center and around castle hill - an impressive castle that dates back to the 9th century.
 Climb up to the High Tower, for incredible views of Old Ljubljana, and the city's famous Baroque style monuments.
 This afternoon, enjoy some free time before we complete our tour with a farewell dinner.
-Overnight in Ljubljana.

 Day 21: Departure